-EORI stands for “Economic Operators Registration and Identification number”.
-It’s a code that’s unique to your business, and is recognisable by all customs officials within the EU.
+An EORI number, or “Economic Operators Registration and Identification number”, is a code that’s unique to your business, and is recognisable by all customs officials within the EU.
 It’s needed when dealing with trade with EU countries.
 As of January 2021, UK-based businesses need an EORI number to carry out trade with EU countries, and vice versa.

 Do I need an EORI number?